 I am firmly introverted.
-I am not shy (I used to get the two confused, but they are very different things).
-I find the idea of a room filled with strangers both exciting and exhausting.
+I’m not shy necessarily (I used to get the two confused, but they are very different things) but I find the idea of a room filled with strangers both exciting and exhausting.
 I love my alone time.
 I also love talking to new people about things we are passionate about.
-I am happy and content with all these elements of me.
+I am happy and content with these opposing elements of me.

 There are times, however, where being an introvert can be challenging:

 - Going to a party solo.
 (How do I get involved?
 What if I look like a loser, sitting by myself?
 What if no-one wants to talk to me?)